sandeepmvn/aspnetcoreusingreactwithredux/README.md

 Click on create

 Step-3
 Now select the project template as "React Js and Redux" and click on the create.
+(Most probably this template is available in visual 2019)

 If in case this template is not availabe then go to https://marketplace.visualstudio.com/search?target=VS&category=Templates&vsVersion=&subCategory=ASP.NET&sortBy=Relevance  search for the required template and install.

 Step- 4